What is jrnl?

 Optionally, your journal can be encrypted using the 256-bit AES.

 Why keep a journal?

-Journals aren't just for angsty teenagers and people who have too much time on their summer vacation.
+Journals aren't just for people who have too much time on their summer vacation.
 A journal helps you to keep track of the things you get done and how you did them.
 Your imagination may be limitless, but your memory isn't.

 For personal use, make it a good habit to write at least 20 words a day.
 Just to reflect what made this day special, why you haven't wasted it.

 For professional use, consider a text-based journal to be the perfect complement to your GTD todo list - a documentation of what and how you've done it.
 Or use it as a quick way to keep a change log.
 Or use it to keep a lab book.